krashanoff/whoami/content/posts/2021-haskell.md

 This is bad: brandishing its syntax can cause confusion.

-Here's a good example, where we increment an optional value if a value is present.
-Depending on how one writes it, its purpose is made more or less apparent.
+Here's a good example, where we increment an optional value.

 ```hs
 -- A naive use of case statement: